envato-archive/envato-wordpress-toolkit/readme.txt

 == Installation ==

-1. Upload the `envato-wordpress-theme-updater` folder to the `/wp-content/plugins/` directory
+1. Upload the `envato-wordpress-toolkit` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress.
 3. To establish an Envato Marketplace API connection navigate to the `Envato Updater` page and insert your Marketplace username and secret API key in the designated input fields.
 To obtain your API Key, visit your "My Settings" page on any of the Envato Marketplaces.
 4. Once the API connection has been established you will see a list of themes that can be auto installed.
 If you don't see any themes and are certain you've done everything correct, there is a good chance the theme author has not updated their theme to be available for auto install and update.
 If that's the case, please contact the theme author and ask them to update their theme's information.